10 surefire ways to improve execution in your business

 I love a good metric!
 They bring genuine clarity to execution, making every person in your team feel like they’re making progress.
 But you need to make sure you measure the right things.

-We recommend to clients they use KPIs to measure BAU (Business As Usual).
+We recommend to clients use KPIs to measure BAU (Business As Usual).
 Go into your marketplace and look for benchmarks from your competitors.
 Examine your quote to cash and revenue-generating processes and choose metrics that help you measure these.
 Other significant areas of your business need metrics too, such as staff engagement and customer satisfaction.
 Our top recommendations for these are Friday Pulse and NPS (Net Promoter System), respectively.
 They’re so effective.

 7. Keep score, every day